Ahmedsghir/Extended-Skip-Network-ESNet/README.md

 * Make sure to replace dataset directories :
 TRAIN_IMG_DIR, TRAIN_MASK_DIR, VAL_IMG_DIR, VAL_MASK_DIR
 * Set the LOAD_MODEL to True.
-* Add the saved weights "weights.pth.tar" in same loaction as train.py file.
+* Add the saved weights "model.pth.tar" in same loaction as train.py file.
 *  Create a Directory "saved_images" in same location as train.py file, It's where the model will place the visualization of ground-truth and prediction after each Epoch.
 * The number of Epochs can be 10 at least.
 * Run train.py